blongden73/macrame/_posts/2020-06-01-martin-laksman-•-illustrator.md

     \

     He could do a lot for Independiente and he knew it.
 That’s why we can say it’s one of his most important clients right now.
 And a source of daily inspiration and motivation.
 Actually the devil’s illustration on Independiente ’s jersey is one of the many works of Martin Laksman for the club.
+  section4: >-
+    > "They consume different.
+And we must adapt ourselves to them"

+    >

+    > \-On new generations

+    **But football is not his only passion.** He’s also deeply involved with the Universidad de Buenos Aires , where he is and associate professor, consults and even helped create the new Post-Graduate course.
+And all of that might be because he really understands new creative generations: “They are different.
+They live different.
+They consume different.
+And we must adapt ourselves to them.
+The content must be adapted to their reality”.

+    \

+    **Maybe that perfect understanding of new generations** is what made him enjoyed so much a specific project with Macramé: the illustrations for a novel by Federico Ceniti and Leonardo Bonucci.
+A great story to fight bullying while searching for true values.
 ---